MusclePharm Case Study

 Another challenge that MusclePharm wanted to address related to damage that was occurring because orders were being packed with heavy items on top of lighter more fragile items.

 To address this, weight information was entered into the software and intelligence was applied that directed the order picker on how to assemble each order.
 In many cases, the order picking process was organized so that heavier items would be picked before lighter ones.

 Streamlining Inventory Management

-The DCX Software was programmed to apply customer rules related to LIFO/FIFO parameters along with logic to minimize broken pallets and intelligently slot all inventory and trigger replenishment requests via mobile devices based on priority level.
+The DCX Software Suite was programmed to apply customer rules related to LIFO/FIFO parameters along with logic to minimize broken pallets and intelligently slot all inventory and trigger replenishment requests via mobile devices based on priority level.